About the course

 - evidence of a keen interest and understanding of policy analysis.

-The written work does not need to relate closely to the proposed area of study, but should permit the BSG Selections Committee to assess your analytic ability as described above.
+The written work does not need to relate closely to the proposed area of study but should permit the Blavatnik School of Government Admissions Committee to assess your analytic ability as described above.

 Note on use of original work

 Plagiarism and collusion are serious offences and in order to protect the credibility of the application process applicants are required to submit an electronic copy of their work.
 All applications are put through plagiarism software to identify applicants submitting an application that is not their own original work.

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

 At least one reference must be from your current or most recent academic institution.

 Current master’s students, or those who have completed a master’s degree, are required to submit a reference from their supervisor or course director on the master’s programme.

 If you have been out of university education for an extended period one professional reference may be submitted, but please be aware that any such reference should still comment on your academic suitability for the DPhil in Public Policy, and that an academic reference is preferred.

 If you do not provide academic references that meet the criteria listed above, you may be asked to do so before the assessment of your application can be completed.